 Insurance companies may offer a high deductible on Plan F. (Plan J is no longer available.)
-If you choose this option, you must pay a deductible each year before the plan pays anything.
-The deductible in 2023 is \$2,700 and is subject to change each year.
+If you choose this option, you must pay a \$2,300 deductible per year before the plan pays anything.

 The monthly premium for Medigap Plan F with a high deductible option will generally be less than the monthly premium for Plan F without a high deductible.
 Plan F is no longer available to purchase.
 Those with existing policies may keep them.